FRC Seeks Increased Revenue Allocation to States, Fiscal Sustainability at All Levels

 Ndubuisi Francis in Abuja

-Victor Muruako, who made the call, also advocated fiscal sustainability from the Federal Government down to the local government level.
+Victor Muruako, who made the call also advocated for fiscal sustainability from the federal government down to the local government level.

 Muruako’s call for fiscal sustainability aligns with ongoing efforts to improve financial accountability and governance across all tiers of government in Nigeria.